jooby-project/jooby/md/conf.md

 # conf, env and logging

 Jooby delegates configuration management to [config](https://github.com/typesafehub/config).

-By defaults Jooby will attempt to load an ```application.conf``` file from root of classpath.
-Inside the file you can add/override any property you want.
+By defaults Jooby expect to find an ```application.conf``` file at the root of classpath.

-## property access
+## getting properties

 via script: